hyperupcall/bake/docs/guide.md

 ## API Usage

-There are no booby traps in the API, so I'll just tell you what I do if you're looking for some 'rules'
+There are no booby traps in the API, so I'll just tell you what I do if you're looking for some _rules_

 - Use `bake.assert_not_empty()` whenever positional parameters are accessed.
 For failing fast with a clear error message